 Anja Dahlmann closely follows the international negotiation process on autonomous weapon systems at the Convention on Certain Conventional Weapons.
 Accordingly, her work covers international humanitarian law, arms control, emerging technologies, and the United Nations.
 Furthermore, she frequently discusses German defense issues, especially with regard to armed drones.
-Anja Dahlmann is a member of the International Panel on the Regulation of Autonomous Weapons and contributes to the FCAS Forum by Airbus and the Fraunhofer Institute.
+Anja Dahlmann contributes to the FCAS Forum by Airbus and the Fraunhofer Institute and was a member of the International Panel on the Regulation of Autonomous Weapons.

 Her PhD thesis examines the issue of autonomous weapon systems, too, looking into the questions of norm development process in International Relations.

 Dahlmann, Anja.
 2022.

 In: Armament, Arms Control and Artificial Intelligence, edited by Thomas Reinhold, Niklas Schörnig, 159-173.
 Cham: Springer.
 DOI: 10.1007/978-3-031-11043-6_12.

 Human Systems Exploration for Ideation and Innovation in Potentially Disruptive Defense and Security Systems.